At Uniting, we believe in taking real steps to make the world a better place. We work to inspire people, enliven communities, and confront injustice.

 Benefits & culture

-Employment with Uniting is subject to satisfactory background checks which include a National Police Check and Reference Check
+Employment with Uniting is subject to satisfactory background checks which may include a national police check, reference checks, and working with children checks.

 You'll now be directed to a page to complete your application.